logo

 What events experience do I need?

 Some of our event staff employment opportunities may require experience in certain areas, but we have roles that are suitable for all abilities, so we’d love to hear from you, no matter your experience!
-We interview everyone individually and we consider your skills, values and abilities, as much as your experience, as part of our inclusive recruitment program.
+We interview everyone individually and we consider your skills, values and ability, as much as your experience, as part of our inclusive recruitment program.

 Can I apply to work with a friend?